rednblkx/HomeKey-ESP32/README.md

 **No proprietary hardware required** – just an ESP32 and a PN532 NFC module

 > [!WARNING]
-> The flash memory is not encrypted as this kinda started as pet project of mine but a lot of people started using
+> The flash memory is not encrypted as this kinda started as a pet project of mine but a lot of people started using
 > so unfortunately it's stuck like this because migration would be painful and i don't want to be telling people to
 > reconfigure their device if they want to update.
 >